CoinCircle/coding-test/README.md

 2. Choose your own for the 2nd! (for example The DAI Savings Rate)

-Part 2 is a simple solidity contract that queries the current interest rate from all 2 of those procotols
+Part 2 is a simple solidity contract that queries the current interest rate from both of those procotols

 You will be judged on the following: